John Kosner has been ESPN’s digital leader since 2003.

 - Digital Audio, including ESPN’s Podcenter and leading podcasts.

 ESPN Digital Media has also received numerous awards including six Sports Business Journal Awards for Digital, including 2015, and the SBJ Sports Technology Award for WatchESPN in 2011.
 ESPN.com has also won eight Sports Emmys and two Online Journalism Awards, including the prestigious Award for General Excellence.

 During Kosner’s tenure, Richard Lapchick has heralded ESPN’s commitment to diversity in his annual report cards on diversity hiring in digital and print sports media.
 In January 2016, Kosner named Alison Overholt, Editor in Chief, ESPN The Magazine, making her the first woman ever to serve as lead editor of a general interest sports publication.
 In Overholt’s first year, ESPN The Magazine won the prestigious National Magazine Award for General Excellence.

-Sports Business Journal ranked Kosner as the Most Influential in Online Sports in October 2008, one of several accolades he has received.
-Kosner also serves as Chairman of the Online Publishers Association and is a member of the Alumni Council of his alma mater, the Collegiate School in New York City.
+Sports Business Journal ranked Kosner as the Most Influential in Online Sports in October 2008, one of several industry citations he has received.
+Kosner serves on the board of Digital Content Next and the Mobile Marketing Association.
+He has also served as Chairman of the Online Publishers Association and is a member of the Alumni Council Executive Committee of his alma mater, the Collegiate School in New York City.

-Kosner is a 35-year veteran of sports media, starting as an intern at NBC Sports in 1978.
+Kosner is a 39-year veteran of sports media, starting as an intern at NBC Sports in 1978.
 He joined ESPN in 1997 as vice president, programming development.
-In 1999, he was named vice president, ESPN.com programming and broadband development.
-Earlier, Kosner worked in programming at CBS Sports; at the NBA, where he led the league’s broadcasting operations for seven years; and at Sports Illustrated, where he developed television and interactive content for Sports Illustrated and SI for Kids magazines.
+In 1999, he was named vice president, ESPN.com programming and broadband development,and was promoted to his current position in January 2012.
+Earlier, Kosner worked at CBS Sports, the National Basketball Association and Sports Illustrated.